savoirfairelinux/Project-Rescue/README.md

 it will be instantatly commited into the db, if set to false, the changes will be commited only once everything migrated without any errors.

+If `also_import_children_projects` is set to `true`, if an imported project has childrens, they will be imported too, otherwise, they will not.

 Set your plugins to migrate their data.
 If you try to migrate data without setting the according plugin (or you set a plugin that is not installed at all) the migration process will likely to crash, but you have nothing to loose